-DUI or Driving Under the Influence in is a serious crime.
+DUI or Driving Under the Influence in Florida is a serious crime.
 People from all walks of life are susceptible to this charge.
 Due to the extreme consequences that a conviction can bring, everyone deserves the best DUI defense available.
-The DUI defense team at the Butash Law Group is your best option to beat your DUI arrest.
+The DUI defense team at the Butash Law Group is your best option to beat your DUI arrest in Florida.

 DUI is defined in Florida Statute 316.193 and in relevant part reads: